hvianna/audioMotion-analyzer/readme.md

 `setDrawCallback( func )`

 Sets a function to be called after audioMotion finishes rendering the canvas.
-The callback function will receive the canvas element and the 2D rendering context as parameters.
 If *func* is undefined or not a function, clears any function previously set.

+For convenience, `canvas`, `canvasCtx` and `pixelRatio` are passed as arguments to the callback function.

 <a name="set-mode"></a>`setMode( [ mode ] )`